AE Legal

 Right to deletion/right to be forgotten

-Data subjects have the right to erasure of their personal data (the “right to be forgotten”) if one of the reasons as listed in Article 17 GDPR apply.
+Data subjects have the right to erasure of their personal data (the 'right to be forgotten') if one of the reasons as listed in article 17 of the GDPR below apply:

 Right to restriction of processing

-Data subjects have the right to request restriction of the processing of personal data, which means that the data may only be processed for limited purposes as defined in Article 18 GDPR.
+Data subjects have the right to request restriction of the processing of personal data, which means that the data may only be processed for limited purposes as defined in article 18 of the GDPR, where one of the following applies:

 Right to data portability

-Data subjects have a right to receive a copy of their personal data in a commonly used machine-readable format, and transfer their personal data from one controller to another or have the data transmitted directly between controllers (Article 20 GDPR).
+Data subjects have a right to receive a copy of their personal data in a structured, commonly used machine-readable format, and transfer their personal data from one controller to another or have the data transmitted directly between controllers in accordance with article 20 of the GDPR, where the processing is based on consent or on a contract, and the processing is carried out by automated means.

 Right to object to processing